 Companies carrying out research, development and innovation

-The conditions are:
+The extra conditions are:

-- at least 15% in any one of those 3 years
+- 15% in any one of those 3 years

 - fewer than 500 employees, instead of the usual 250

 Qualifying subsidiary companies

 If your company owns subsidiaries they need to be ‘qualifying subsidiaries’.
+This means:

 Before raising your money